-- 69. The Council must calculate and approve its Council Tax Requirement for the forthcoming financial year in accordance with s32 and s43 of the Local Government Finance Act 1992 (LGFA 1992), annually. - 70.
-Section 25 of the Local Government Act 2003 also requires the officer having responsibility for the administration of the Council's financial affairs (the Financial Services Manager), to report to the Council on the robustness of the budget estimates and adequacy of financial reserves when determining its budget requirement under the LGFA 1992.
-This is considered in a separate report at item 5 on this agenda.
+- 71. The Council must calculate and approve its Council Tax Requirement for the forthcoming financial year in accordance with s32 and s43 of the Local Government Finance Act 1992 (LGFA 1992), annually - 72.
+Section 25 of the Local Government Act 2003 also requires the officer having responsibility for the administration of the Council's financial affairs (Financial Services Manager), to report to the Council on the robustness of the budget estimates and adequacy of financial reserves when determining its budget requirement under the LGFA 1992.
+This is considered in Appendix A and will be reported to Council on 18th February 2016 when the budget is considered for approval.